rehierl/abstract-properties/03-relations/0-5-operations-2.md

 * `X := (Y,Z)` where `Y := (D + T)` and `Z := (G + U)`

-However, since the overall focus in the context of this discussion is on "related things", disconnected vertices will be **silently dropped**.
+However, since the overall focus in the context of this discussion is on "things" that are, one way or another, related with each other, disconnected vertices will be **silently ignored/dropped**.
 Based on that, the union of two endo-relations can be loosely defined as follows:

 * `(R + S) := { (a,b) : aRb or aSb }`